allison-johnson/sinatra-practice-it/notes.md

 To do
 - Only able to see show & index pages if correct teacher is logged in

+- Are questions currently associated to a teacher?
+Should they be?

 - Where to redirect if correct teacher is not logged in???

 - Where to redirect once topic/question/student is successfully created?
 Back to teacher show page OR to the show page for that object...